fokosun/Checkpoint3/README.md

 [![Build Status](https://travis-ci.org/andela-fokosun/Checkpoint3.svg)](https://travis-ci.org/andela-fokosun/Checkpoint3)

-# EmojiforDevs REST API
+# Emoji4Devs REST API

-EmojiforDevs is a RESTful API that allows you **get**, **find**, **update** or **delete** any emoji of your choosing.
+Emoji4Devs is a RESTful API that allows you **get**, **find**, **update** or **delete** any emoji of your choosing.
 The API employs the use of simple token based authentication.

 ##Usage

 Working on a client project or on a side project?
-There are many fun stuff you can do with EmojiforDevs e.g.
+There are many fun stuff you can do with Emoji4Devs e.g.

 **To have a listing of all the created emojis, you need to hit the `emojis` endpoint.**